openemv/tr31/README.md

 since grown to include the ANSI X9.143 standard which supersedes it, and the ISO 20038 standard which extends it.
-However, this project continues to refer to the library as TR-31 and prefixes the API, data types and command line tool with `tr31`, while mostly avoiding that naming when refering to key blocks and data associated with key blocks.
+However, this project continues to refer to the library as TR-31 and prefixes the API, data types and command line tool with `tr31`, while mostly avoiding that naming when referring to key blocks and data associated with key blocks.
 Given that most uses of these standards involve dedicated security hardware, this implementation is mostly for validation and debugging purposes.